Pat Graney: Choreography

 The Doris Duke Charitable Foundation describes her work as "featur[ing] a diverse set of movement vocabularies that range from ballet to gymnastics to martial arts; explorations of female identity and power; and rich visuals."
 Seattle's On the Boards writes that "she often explores female identity and power, taking movement inspiration from ballet to gymnastics to martial arts to slapstick."

 Graney's 2004 piece The Vivian Girls was based on the drawings and stories of Henry Darger; her Faith Triptych, consisting of Faith (1991), Sleep (1995), and Tattoo (2001), was presented in 2010 at On the Boards.

 House of the Mind explored Alzheimer's through Graney's experience with her mother's loss of memory.

 Graney created Girl Gods in 2015 to explore the rage of women and girls in the face of social pressure and mistreatment.
 It draws from work by Judy Chicago and Ana Mendieta.

 Awards

 Graney has received the Alpert Award in the Arts (2008), a USA Fellowship (2008) a Doris Duke Award (2013).
+In 1995, she won a Guggenheim Fellowship in Choreography.